-Giacomo Bernardi, Professor, Department of Ecology and Evolutionary Biology, University of California, Santa Cruz
+Professor, Ecology and Evolutionary Biology Department, Institute of Marine Sciences, UC Santa Cruz

 Ken Norris Memorial Lecture is free.
+Seating is limited; first come, first served.
 Recommended for ages 10 and older.

 Sponsored by Naomi Kirschenbaum